-High-quality, free, educational, and informative programming is the hallmark of public media.
-More than twenty-five years after The Civil War was first broadcast on public television, this landmark documentary series is still viewed in classrooms throughout the country.
+High-quality, free, educational and informative programming is the hallmark of public media.
+Nearly thirty years after The Civil War was first broadcast on public television, this landmark documentary series is still viewed in classrooms throughout the country.
 NOVA has introduced and taught scientific concepts to countless Americans since its debut in 1974.
 Great Performances brings a wide range of culture to the most remote areas of our country, giving everyone a front-row seat at the Metropolitan Opera and the Broadway stage.
-And NPR's Morning Edition and All Things Considered provide important civic education to millions of Americans every day.
+And NPR's Morning Edition and All Things Considered provide important civic information to millions of Americans every day.

-Public media's programming continues to be honored with the nation's most prestigious awards-in 2016, we received more than 80 Emmy nominations, and eight Peabody and Murrow awards-and it is a forum for civil discourse, cultural enrichment and educational instruction reaching virtually every household in America.
+Public media's programming continues to earn the nation's most prestigious awards-in 2018, receiving more than 100 Emmy nominations, and 35 Peabody and Murrow awards-and it is a forum for civil discourse, cultural enrichment and educational instruction reaching virtually every household in America.

-Public media is a public information system that is improving the lives of millions as we embrace innovation in content and technology, nurture diversity of talent and programming, and inspires civic responsibility.
-We have utilized technology to increase the range and depth of our services, specifically in education and public safety, to meet citizens' needs without an increase in the federal investment to the Corporation for Public Broadcasting for eight consecutive years.

-The public private partnership represented by the federal appropriation will allow CPB to continue to tell America's changing story in a way that enhances our civil society and connects us to one another.
-Only through Congress' financial support can public broadcasting remain true to its longstanding commitment to serving the rich diversity of Americans in all 50 states and territories.
+Public media is a public information system that is improving the lives of millions as it embraces innovation in content and technology, nurturing diversity of talent and programming, and inspiring civic responsibility.
+The public-private partnership represented by the federal appropriation will allow CPB to continue to tell America's changing story in a way that enhances our civil society and connects us to one another.
+Only through Congress' increased financial support can public broadcasting remain true to its longstanding commitment to serving the rich diversity of Americans, particularly the unserved and underserved, in all 50 states and territories.